 Field Dressing Hunters should know how to field dress and care for meat before going afield.
 Some hunters waste a lot of valuable meat because they simply do not know the how to properly field dress game.
 There are several good methods of field dressing.
 You will be successful with any method as long as you […]

+Know your target!
+Every year a few illegal cows are shot by hunters.
 Only bull caribou are legal on your hunt.
 Identifying a legal caribou can sometimes be difficult because both sexes have antlers.
 Identifying a Legal Caribou Most cow caribou have antlers from June through April of the following year.
-Bull caribou have antlers from May through part of the winter.
-The oldest bulls drop their antlers […]
+Bull caribou have antlers […]

 Kotzebue is a small village, however, it happens to be the largest village in the NW Arctic of Alaska, the “Hub” of several small villages in the outlying area.
 Kotz used to be a “Dry” Village … meaning alcohol was not sold or available for purchase and was regulated on the amount any one person […]